AlibabaCloudDocs/ecs/intl.en-US/Product Introduction/What is ECS?.md

 -   Security solutions

     You can use ECS security groups to control inbound and outbound access policies and the port listening status of ECS instances.
-For applications deployed on ECS instances, Alibaba Cloud provides Anti-DDoS Basic for free.You can also use Alibaba Cloud Security.
+For applications deployed on ECS instances, Alibaba Cloud provides Anti-DDoS Basic for free.
+You can also use Alibaba Cloud Security.
 For example:

     -   You can use Anti-DDoS Pro to ensure the stability and reliability of source sites.
 For more information, see [What is Anti-DDoS Pro](/intl.en-US/Anti-DDoS Pro Service (Old)/Product Introduction/What is Anti-DDoS Pro.md).
     -   Security Center can be used to safeguard the security of ECS instances.
 For more information, see [What is Security Center?](/intl.en-US/Product Introduction/What is Security Center?.md)